strangebit/Bethesda-Quake-Redirector/README.md

 Set your own custom launch options by opening up `Quake_x64.launchoptions` with a text editor.
 The `-skipmovies` launch option is set by default, in order to demonstrate how this works.
+Multiple launch options should be put all on the same line, separated by spaces.

+As an example:
+`Options=-skipmovies +skill 3 +map e1m1`

 Then simply run Quake from the Bethesda Launcher as normal.